 The Quest for the Perfect High-Efficiency Wood Stove Insert: the Regulatory Maze

-In a world where emissions are tightening faster than my waistband during the season, finding the perfect wood stove insert can feel like looking for a needle in a smoke-filled haystack.
-The question burning hotter than a wood stove itself is: which high-efficiency wood stove insert can legally warm your home while keeping those pesky regulators at bay?
+In an industry where emissions regulations are tightening faster than my waistband during the holiday season, finding the perfect wood stove insert can feel like looking for a needle in a smoke-filled haystack.
+The question burning hotter than a wood stove itself is: which high-efficiency wood stove insert can legally warm your home although keeping those pesky regulators at bay?

 How does a wood stove insert become EPA certified?